gardenermike/behavioral-cloning/README.md

 #### 4. Appropriate training data

-I found that I needed to drive slowly and well-centered on the track to get good data, followed by adding additional data for areas (corners, typically, and the spot with parallel roads on the second track) that I found problems in with a model trained on the base data.
+I found that I needed to drive slowly and well-centered on the track to get good data, followed by adding additional data for areas (corners, typically, and the spot with parallel roads on the second track) that I found problems in with a model trained on the first pass of generated data.

-For both tracks, I was able to learn to drive with data from only three loops around the track, together with data augmentation described above.
+For both tracks, I was able to learn to drive with data from only three loops around the track (with extra at corners), together with data augmentation described above.

 ### Retrospective